kubernetes/community/community-membership.md

 The following apply to the part of codebase for which one would be a reviewer in an [OWNERS] file (for repos using the bot).

-- Tests are automatically run for PullRequests from members of the Kubernetes GitHub organization
+- Tests are automatically run for Pull Requests from members of the Kubernetes GitHub organization
 - Code reviewer status may be a precondition to accepting large code contributions
 - Responsible for project quality control via [code reviews]
   - Focus on code quality and correctness, including testing and factoring